gajus/unnest/README.md

 ```

 We can extract the subject data from the document using [Surgeon](https://github.com/gajus/surgeon).
-Surgeon uses declarative instructions to extract information out of HTML document, e.g.
+Surgeon uses declarative instructions to extract information out of a HTML document, e.g.

 ```yaml
 - sm .location